 I love journaling and if you need some convincing as to why you should too then check out my post on how journaling can help you right now!
-One of my favorite reasons to journal is because it can help you learn about yourself.
+One of my favorite reasons to journal is because it can help you learn about yourself and journaling prompts can make it a lot easier.
 The past couple of weeks I’ve been all over the place trying to figure out what I want to do with my life career-wise.
 All of my passions are in areas that typically see very little pay and my chronic pain also makes it difficult to imagine any change to what I’m doing right now.
-So I thought I would do the sensible thing and go back to school via an online program for my masters in public health.
+I thought I would do the sensible thing and go back to school via an online program for my masters in public health.
 It made logical sense to me because I would get to help others while also being able to make enough money to live off of.
 I’m extremely passionate about helping others be healthy and working for the government or FDA down the line to help create new health standards or revise old ones interested me.

 Well, the universe rarely goes as planned because I didn’t get in.
 My bachelors degree is in psychology and apparently those classes aren’t close enough to what a public health degree would involve.
 I beg to differ, but that’s not really my point here.
 They wanted me to take non-matriculated courses that are quite expensive and without any financial aid since I wouldn’t be a student.
 I would have to take these classes to prove that I could do the course work involved in their program and even then I may not be accepted.
 I agonized about it for days.
 I kept going back and forth in my head on whether or not to just rack my credit cards up paying for this schooling that may or may not get me accepted into this program.
 So I did what I always do when I’m confused.
 I journaled.